lyleresnick/lyleresnick.github.io/_posts/2017-08-29-A-Crash-Course-on-the-VIPER-Architecture.md

 ![Diagram of VIPER classes]({{ site.url }}/assets/VIPER Class Diagram.png)

 The ViewController owns a Presenter, which in turn owns an Interactor.
 The presenter has a one-way relationship with the Router.
-The Router owns and has a one-way relationship with child ViewControllers that it creates and manages
+The Router owns and has a one-way relationship with child ViewControllers that it creates and manages.

 The ViewController sends messages to the Presenter, which in turn sends messages to the UseCase or the Router.

 Each ViewController, Presenter and UseCase is called a VIP stack.
-In a VIPER architected system one VIP stack is created whenever a new UIViewControler is created.
+In a VIPER architected system, one VIP stack is created whenever a new UIViewControler is created.

 The UseCase uses an injected EntityGateway to obtain access to EntityManagers.
 EntityManagers are responsible for providing access to the Entities.
 The EntityGateway is used by all UseCases to access all available EntityManagers.

 The Router is a VIP stack that knows about child ViewControllers.
+This is a very important notion.

 ### Communication Between the Classes

-Since VIPER is an implementation of the Clean Architecture, there a few rules to follow:
+Since VIPER is an implementation of the Clean Architecture, there are a few rules to follow:

-1. Dependencies can only be explicit in one direction, towards the centre.
+1. Dependencies can only be explicit in one direction: towards the centre.
-2. Data must be copied from layer to layer via values or structs of values
+2. Data must be copied from layer to layer as values or structs of values

 Entities are at the centre.
-In order to access the entities, the EntityGateway must be injected into the Use Case.
+In order to access the Entities, the EntityGateway must be injected into the Use Case.
 In order to remove the explicit dependency of the UseCase on the EntityGateway, the gateway is implemented as a protocol.

 In order to transmit the results of the UseCase to the ViewController, they must be first sent to the Presenter.
 The Presenter sends its converted results to the ViewController.
 Since these messages are moving away from the centre, the target classes are specified as protocols.

 The output of the UseCase is a protocol called the UseCaseOutput and the output of the Presenter is a protocol called the PresenterOutput.
 The ViewController implements the PresenterOutput protocol and the Presenter implements the UseCaseOutput protocol.

-Although outside the scope of this blog, I want to mention that the EntityManagers, that the EntityGateway provides, should also be implemented as protocols.
+Although outside the scope of this blog, I want to mention that the EntityManagers, which the EntityGateway provides, should also be implemented as protocols.

 ## The VIPER Pipeline